AI governance and policy

 But many people interested in working on this issue can’t or don’t want to work in US policy — perhaps because they live in another country and don’t intend on moving.

 The United Kingdom, for instance, may present another strong opportunity for AI policy work that would complement US work.
 Top UK officials have expressed interest in developing policy around AI, a new international agency, and reducing extreme risks.
-And the UK government announced the creation of a new AI Foundation Model Taskforce in 2023 to drive forward safety research.
+And the UK government announced the creation of its own AI Safety Institute in 2024 to develop evaluations for AI systems and coordinate globally on AI policy.

 The European Union has shown that its data protection standards — the General Data Protection Regulation (GDPR) — affect corporate behaviour well beyond its geographical boundaries.
 EU officials have also pushed forward on regulating AI, and some research has explored the hypothesis that the impact of the EU’s AI regulations will extend far beyond the continent — the so-called “Brussels effect.”